 Smiles – Filipinos love to smile a lot, so when you see a Filipino smiling at you, do not be bothered or feel troubled, he or she just wants to share his good vibes to you.

 Beaches – The Philippines comprises 7,107 islands, you’re never far from a white sand and breath- taking beaches that you will definitely love to visit.
-Choose between beaches with amazing sea life to be discovered or some and incredible nightlife and eating hubs, beaches with water sports, and beaches that are so desolate that all you can do is sit and relax, smell the air and ponder life!
-Explore El Nido in Palawan, Boracay in Panay and Puerto Princesa to name a few.
+Choose among the beaches with amazing sea life to be discovered.
+Some spectacular outdoor activities like incredible nightlife, visiting food hubs, and underwater sport.
+Explore El Nido and Puerto Princesa in Palawan, Boracay in Panay, and Puerto Galera in Mindoro.
+Just sit and relax, smell the air and ponder life!

 Weather – As a tropical country, the Philippines has only two seasons – wet and dry; thus, if you are planning to bring your clothes from your country, try bringing thin and light clothing, preferably cotton.
 Do not forget your sunblock, too.